craftingcity/RollHighOrDie/Spellcasting.md

 Spell Effects are the resulting truth of reality when a Spell is cast.
 Spellcasters use these Spell Effects to create and cast complete Spells.

 #### Defined Spells
-Defined Spells are the result of knowledge and effort on the part of a proficient Spellcaster
+Defined Spells are the result of knowledge and effort on the part of a proficient Spellcaster to create a complete Spell and spread it among the greater magical community.

+Defined Spells are typically safer and more efficient than creating unique Spells due to their communal nature, but fulfill

 #### Techniques
 In the context of Magic, Techniques are groups of Defined Spells or Spell Effects.
 Often, a Spellcaster will have access to multiple Techniques while specializing in a select few.